Administrator: Deploy Multi-Factor Authentication

-Multi-factor authentication can only be configured by the administrator - i.e. by users who are members of the "Administrators" user group.
+Multi-factor authentication can only be configured by the administrator—that is, by users who are members of the "Administrators" user group.

-In the Portal Manager, multi-factor authentication is set up in the "Portal properties".
-It can be configured and activated there in the "Security" area.
-All services are deactivated by default.
+In Portal Manager, you can configure multi-factor authentication in the "Portal Properties."
+There, it can be configured and enabled in the "Security" section.
+By default, all services are disabled.

-The authentication app is preferred because it can be used on any end device.
+The authentication app is the preferred option because it can be used on any device.
+The authentication app uses TOTP.

-Only the name of the issuer is stored in the configuration of the authentication app.
-This is pre-assigned with the portal name that is defined in the portal properties in the "General" area.
+Only the issuer's name is stored in the authentication app's configuration.
+This field is pre-filled with the portal name defined in the "General" section of the portal's properties.

-The issuer is displayed in the authentication app:
+The publisher is displayed in the authentication app:

-Once the configuration is complete, the service can be activated by activating the checkbox and made available to the portal user.
+Once the configuration is complete, the service can be enabled by checking the checkbox and made available to the portal user.

-Multi-factor authentication by SMS notification can be used if there are portal users who have a smartphone.
+Multi-factor authentication via SMS notifications can be used if some portal users own a smartphone.

 Structure of the SMS

-To activate the SMS, the following information must be defined using the "Configure" button:
+To activate SMS, you must enter the following information using the "Configure" button:

-API-Key*: Store the required data of your SMS provider (e.g. messaging provider seven.io) in the Intrexx login information store.
+• API Key*: Enter the required information for your SMS provider (e.g., messaging provider seven.io) in the Intrexx credentials store.

-Name of the sender: is described with 11 characters.
+• Sender's name: is described using 11 characters.
 If the sender's name is not stored, the phone number is used.

-Message*: At least the placeholder for the verification code must be entered in the message
+• Message*: The message must include at least the placeholder for the verification code

-When using the API key, you access the secure login information store in Intrexx.
-In the list, you can select an existing entry from the login information memory.
+When using the API key, you access the secure credential store in Intrexx.
+In the list, you can select an existing entry from the login information store.

-Click on "Select login information" to open the dialog for the login information store.
+Click "Select Login Information" at to open the dialog box for the login information store.

-By clicking on "Add login information" you can add a new entry with the API of your SMS provider.
+By clicking "Add Login Information" at , you can add a new entry using your SMS provider's API.
 Assign a unique name and enter the provider's API key in the "Password" field.
 Enter a description.

-The sender's name can be described with a maximum of 11 characters.
+The sender's name can be up to 11 characters long.

 Message